-- a A matter personal to a member of staff that is being considered by a meeting of the Finance and Staffing committee subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of the Finance and Staffing committee or, if he/she is not available, the vice-chair (if there is one) of the Finance and Staffing committee of absence occasioned by illness or other reason and that person shall report such absence to the Finance and Staffing committee at its next meeting. - The Chair of the Finance and Staffing committee or in their absence, the Chair of the Parish Council shall conduct a review of the performance and annual appraisal of the work of the principal staff member.
-The review and appraisal shall be reported in writing and is subject to approval by resolution by the Finance and Staffing committee.
-All other appraisals are conducted by the Proper Officer and reported to the Finance and Staffing Committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chair of the Finance and Staffing Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Finance and Staffing committee - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by [the member of staff's job title] relates to the chair of the Finance and Staffing committee this shall be communicated to another member of the Finance and Staffing committee, which shall be reported back and progressed by resolution of the Finance and Staffing committee - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters.
+- a A matter personal to a member of staff that is being considered by a meeting of the Finance and Staffing committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of the Finance and Staffing committee of absence occasioned by illness or other reason and that person shall report such absence to the Finance and Staffing committee at its next meeting. - The chair of the Finance and Staffing committee shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Clerk.
+The review and appraisal shall be reported in writing and are subject to approval by resolution by the Finance and Staffing committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff shall contact the chair of the Finance and Staffing committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Finance and Staffing committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Clerk, which relates to the chair the Finance and Staffing committee, this shall be communicated to another member of the Finance and Staffing committee, which shall be reported back and progressed by resolution of the Finance and Staffing committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters.